Types of bonds

 Corporate bonds

-Corporate bonds typically carry more risk than municipal or Treasury bonds, but offer potentially higher returns.
+Corporate bonds typically carry more risk than municipal or Treasury bonds but offer potentially higher returns.

 The reason corporate bonds are considered riskier than Treasury or municipal bonds is simple: Corporations are deemed to be less secure entities than federal, state, or local governments.
-For investors willing to do their due diligence, however, corporate bonds can prove to be a powerful investment vehicle.
+For investors willing to do their due diligence, corporate bonds can prove to be a powerful investment vehicle.

 Investors can select different corporate bonds according to their risk profile, using information from agencies such as Moody’s or Standard & Poor’s for ratings on the credit worthiness of a company.
 Ratings range from AAA (“Highest Quality”) to D (“In default”).